djalbat/reaction/README.md

 ## Examples

 Launch the `examples.html` file in the `docs` folder.
-THere is now a Redux as well as a vanilla example application.
+There is now a Redux as well as a vanilla example application.

 ## Compiling from source

-Automation is thanks to [npm scripts](https://docs.npmjs.com/misc/scripts).
-Have a look at the package JSON file.
+Automation is thanks to [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the package.json file.
 The pertinent commands are:

     npm run build
     npm run watch